AI Agent’s Common Memory

 Most current tutorials focus on STDIO-based MCP servers (Standard Input/Output), which must run locally with the client.
 But MCP also supports SSE (Server-Sent Events), allowing remote, asynchronous communication over HTTP—ideal for scalable, distributed setups.

-In this article, we'll show how to build an SSE-based MCP server to enable real-time interaction between a
+In this article, we'll show how to build an SSE-based MCP server to enable real-time interaction between an LLM and external tools.

 Continue Reading ...